Wild Black Currant flowers

 A low to medium-sized hedge or screening plant, densely branched with full green leaves to the ground, makes a lovely hedge, takes pruning extremely well, tough and adaptable; smallish white flowers in spring and fruit in late summer; Great for preserves

 Wild Black Currant has racemes of creamy white tubular flowers with yellow throats hanging below the branches in late spring.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The lobed leaves do not develop any appreciable fall colour.
 It produces black berries in mid summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 This plant is primarily grown as an ornamental, but it's also valued for its edible qualities.
 The small round mild berries are most often used in the following ways:

 Wild Black Currant is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;